-Brian Lim: There are actually three brands that is within the Emazing group today.
+Brian Lim: There are actually three brands that are within the Emazing group today.
 EmazingLights is the LED glove that started it all.
 The two larger brands are the apparel brands.
 One is called iHeartRaves.
 It consists of all the festival wear that you see people wearing into Coachella and EDC.
 The third is INTO THE AM brand that focuses on the gaming and e-sports market.

 Sramana Mitra: Got it.
-Across those three, you think you have enough there to grow to a hundred million.
+Across those three, do you think you have enough there to grow to a hundred million.

 Brian Lim: Yes, because the markets are just so large and we’re really barely penetrating enough.
-At the same time, we’re also looking at brands as well.
+At the same time, we’re also looking at adding brands as well.

 Sramana Mitra: Congratulations.
 It’s great to hear your story.

 Brian Lim: The most exciting thing would be our Shark Tank experience.
 We went on Shark Tank in 2015.
 We got an offer from all five sharks and decided to go with Mark and Damon versus Laurie and Robert.
 I had asked for $650,000 for 5%.
 Laurie and Robert offered $1 million for 5%.
 I still went with Mark and Damon.
 That experience was wonderful around.
 We got publicized in all the major publications.

 Sramana Mitra: Wonderful.
 Thank you for your time.